xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-05-05-my-new-minecraft-house.md

 ![myhouse](/images/6sunset.png)

-a few weeks ago now, while recovering from getting my wisdom teeth removed, i decided it was time to move house in minecraft. here is my new house tour!
+a few weeks ago now, while recovering from getting my wisdom teeth removed, i decided it was time to move house in minecraft. here is the tour!

 ![blaze](/images/blaze.png)